NASA-Planetary-Science/AmesCAP/README.md

 The following steps will be used to access the data, reduce it, compute additional diagnostics, interpolate the diagnostics to standard pressures levels, and visualize the results.
 ![](./docs/cheat_sheet.png)
 ## Download raw Legacy GCM outputs
 The data from the Legacy GCM is archived every 1.5 hours (i.e. 16 times a day) and packaged in chunks of 10 sols (1 sol = 1 martian day).
 Files are available for download on the MCMC Data portal at : [https://data.nas.nasa.gov/legacygcm/data_legacygcm.php](https://data.nas.nasa.gov/legacygcm/data_legacygcm.php), and referenced by their solar longitude or "_Ls_", which  is 0° at the vernal equinox (beginning of Northern spring), 90° during the summer solstice, 180° at the autumnal equinox, and 270° during winter solstice.
-To download a 30-sols chunk starting at the beginning at the the martian year (Ls =0 to Ls=15), navigate to a place you would like to store the data and run :
+To download a 30-sols chunk starting at the beginning at the martian year (Ls =0 to Ls=15), navigate to a place you would like to store the data and run :
 ```
 MarsPull.py --help
 MarsPull.py --ls 0 15